 - Again, you’ll need to really insert yourself into the child’s world so (s)he has no choice but to engage with you.
 However you do this by enticing and ‘flirting’ rather than by physically touching the child because you want the child to feel in charge of his/her own body.
 This way, the child can warm up to the intimacy of relating and have a positive experience rather than feeling forced to do something and it being uncomfortable (this is a key difference between developmental and some behavioural models of therapy).

 - You will be using high affect such as an animated voice and make it fun to get the child’s attention until ideally the child is the one initiating the interaction.

 - When your child has high sensory needs–which is often the case–your child may need a lot of sensory-based play in order to be regulated enough (FEDC 1) to engage and relate with you.
-This might include deep pressure, swinging in a lyrcra sheet, playing with sand/beans/rice/water, or climbing and moving a lot in a foam block pile (FYI: google “sensory play heavy work youtube” for some great video examples).
+This might include deep pressure, swinging in a lyrcra sheet, playing with sand/beans/rice/water, or climbing and moving a lot in a foam block pile (FYI: google “sensory play heavy work youtube” for some great video examples) while interacting with your child.
 When the sensory needs are looked after, you may find that your child is now more available to engage and relate with you.

 Child is overly hyperactive so can’t stay still to engage

 Many of us have very active children who seem unable to sit still; they are always moving.
 This makes engagement a challenge for us, but one thing to remember is that engagement can be achieved without eye contact and without being still.
 Your child’s sensory needs may dictate his/her need to move in order to activate another sensory system.